Factbox: Deficit super committee's 12 members

 DAVE CAMP: The chairman of the House Ways and Means Committee wants to balance the budget without raising taxes.
 This is a key Republican goal and one that most fiscal policy experts say cannot be met without devastating budget cuts.

+Camp has said the super committee would not be the best forum for comprehensive tax reform.

-The Michigan congressman was on the Bowles-Simpson panel and opposed its recommendations, which he said failed to address rising healthcare costs and included tax hikes that would impede economic growth.
-He told Reuters in August that he would not rule out tax increases that enabled economic growth.
-[ID:nN1E77A0VQ]
+He was on the Bowles-Simpson panel and opposed its final recommendations, which he said failed to address rising healthcare costs and included tax increases that would impede economic growth.
+In a Reuters interview in early August, Camp, of Michigan, would not rule out tax increases that enabled economic growth.

+JEB HENSARLING: As a conservative House Republican, he has pushed for a moratorium on funding designations by lawmakers, known as earmarks, and proposed capping federal spending at 20 percent of the size of the U.S. economy every year.

+A Bowles-Simpson member, he opposed its recommendations.
+The Texan is a co-chair of the super committee.

-FRED UPTON: In his 13th term representing a southwest Michigan district, Upton is chairman of the House Energy and Commerce Committee.
+FRED UPTON: In his 13th two-year term representing a southwest Michigan district, Upton is chairman of the House Energy and Commerce Committee.
 For most of his career in the House he compiled a moderate voting record.
-But he is now leading the Republican charge against Obama administration efforts to rein in greenhouse gas pollution blamed for global warming.
+But he has tacked rightward lately, working against Obama administration efforts to rein in greenhouse gas pollution blamed for global warming.

-Upton has said he would oppose any Social Security benefit cuts for current retirees.

 HOUSE DEMOCRATS

-XAVIER BECERRA: The vice chairman of the House Democratic Caucus sits on the tax-writing Ways and Means Committee.
+XAVIER BECERRA: A rank-and-file party lieutenant, the vice chairman of the House Democratic Caucus sits on the tax-writing Ways and Means Committee.
 He is close to fellow Californian and Democratic leader Nancy Pelosi.
 He was on the Bowles-Simpson panel and opposed its final report.
 A solid liberal, Becerra has ties to the White House.
 At the start of Obama's presidency, he was offered the job of U.S. trade representative but turned it down.

 CHRIS VAN HOLLEN: Another party stalwart, the top Democrat on the House Budget Committee was part of a bipartisan group led by Vice President Joe Biden that tried unsuccessfully earlier this year to forge a deficit deal.
 From Maryland, Van Hollen is former chairman of the House Democratic Campaign Committee and is a Pelosi confidant.

-At recent super committee hearing, he expressed interest in phasing out tax deductions for high-income earners.

-JAMES CLYBURN: The senior member of the South Carolina delegation to Congress is the No. 3 House Democrat and a Pelosi ally.
+JAMES CLYBURN: The senior member of the South Carolina delegation to Congress, he is the No. 3 House Democrat and a Pelosi ally.
 Clyburn also is an influential member of the Congressional Black Caucus.

-Clyburn has said he believes the tax code unfairly values wealth more than it values work.

-(Reporting by Kevin Drawbaugh, Richard Cowan, Donna Smith and Thomas Ferraro; Editing by Ross Colvin and Todd Eastham)
+(Reporting by Kevin Drawbaugh, Richard Cowan, Donna Smith and Thomas Ferraro; Editing by Bill Trott)